electricmind/enwiz/README.md

 ==================

-This very tool is just a toy, but it engages the statistic of 97000 words in 2000000 English trigrams, that comes from a range of texts.
+This very tool is just a toy, that can  work on the top of a serious dataset about millions of English trigrams, that comes from a range of texts.
 It provides two opportunities: a bit of enjoy and a bit of better sense of how English really runs.

 First one is a **mnemonic generator**, theoretically one can use it to memorize a long sequence of numbers.
 Practically, just because English is not my native, it works for me in opposite direction, that's enjoyable.
 Let's assume you need to memorize a Pi.
 Look at the lengths of the words: *"And(3) I (1) have (4) a (1) child (5) condemned (9) to (2) always (6) think (5)."*, that gives 3.14159265.